 Zoom settings apply to both optical zoom and the SemanticZoom control.
 Semantic Zoom is a touch-optimized technique for presenting and navigating large sets of related data or content within a single view using two distinct modes of classification (or zoom levels).
 This functionality is analogous to panning and scrolling (which can be used in conjunction with Semantic Zoom) within a single view.

 Using app views to modify the pan/scroll and zoom behaviors can provide a smoother interaction experience than is possible through the handling of pointer and gesture events as described later.

 For more info on app views, see Defining layouts and views.

 For more info on panning/scrolling, see Guidelines for panning.

-Pointer events provide a unified and streamlined way to get mouse, touch, and pen data.
-Gestures range from simple interactions like tapping to more complicated manipulations like zooming, panning, and rotating.
+A pointer is a generic input type with a unified event mechanism that exposes basic info (such as screen position) on the active input source (touch, touchpad, mouse, or pen).
+Gestures range from simple, static interactions like tapping to more complicated manipulations like zooming, panning, and rotating.
 For more details, see Gestures, manipulations, and interactions.

 Access to the pointer and gesture events enables you to use the Windows 8 Touch interaction design language for games, custom controls and feedback visuals, extending the Windows 8 gestures, processing raw input data, and other custom interactions.